What is included in your overnight experience at Camp Baboon?

 Where is Camp Baboon located within Wild Place Project?

-Camp Baboon is located next to our British Ancient Woodland, situated just behind Gelada Rocks.
+Camp Baboon is approximately 10 minutes walk from the main entrance to Wild Place Project.
+It is located next to our British Ancient Woodland, situated just behind Gelada Rocks.
 The camp area is defined by fences and gates and guests have full access to this area for the duration of their stay.

 How far away are the nearest toilets?